Oakenclough

 There are a several good country parks in the Oakenclough area like Yarrow Valley Country Park, Worden Park, Cuerden Valley Country Park, Witton Country Park, Beacon Fell, Langroyd Country Park, and Wyre Estuary Country Park.

-Oakenclough's best nearby museums can be found at Ribchester Roman Museum, The British Commercial Vehicle Museum, and Harris Museum - Art Gallery and Library Preston.
+Ribchester Roman Museum, The British Commercial Vehicle Museum, and Harris Museum - Art Gallery and Library Preston are some of Oakenclough best museums to visit near Oakenclough.

-There are a number of caves near Oakenclough including Dog Holes Cave, Fairy Hole, and County Pot.
+There are a several good caves in the Oakenclough area like Dog Holes Cave, Fairy Hole, and County Pot.

-The area around Oakenclough boasts some of the best sssis including Warton Crag S.S.S.I, and West Pennine Moors.
+The area around Oakenclough features a number of interesting sssis including Warton Crag S.S.S.I, and West Pennine Moors.

 Oakenclough History